JDBC Drivers in Java Application

 - Not good for the web.

 Type 2 JDBC Driver (Native API Partly Java Driver)

 Type 2 JDBC driver is known as Native API Partly Java Driver.
 DBMS vendor only develops type 2 drivers.

 The Type 2 driver translates JDBC method calls into DBMS vendor-provided native library calls.
-These native libraries are developed using C or C++ that means java software known as Type 2 driver makes use of JNI (Java Native Interfaces) to invoke the native library.
+These native libraries are developed using C or C++ which means java software known as Type 2 driver makes use of JNI (Java Native Interfaces) to invoke the native library.
 Therefore it is called Partly Java Driver.

-For example oracle’s OCI driver
+For example, oracle’s OCI driver

 Class name = oracle.jdbc.driver.OracleDriver

 Type 2 Driver is also called part java, the part native driver that is Type 2 Driver was implemented by using Java implementations and the database vendor provided the native library.
 When compared to Type 1 Driver, Type 2 Driver is a faster Driver because it should not require two-time conversions to interact with the database from Java Applications.

 When compared to Type 1 Driver, Type 2 Driver portability is more.
 Type 2 Driver is still recommended for stand-alone applications not suggestible for web applications and Enterprise applications.
 If we want to use Type @ Driver in our JDBC applications then we have to install the database vendor-provided native library.
 Type 2 Driver is cast full Driver among all the drivers.
 Type 2 Diver’s portability is not good when compared to Type 3 Driver and Type 4 Driver.